multihack/multihack-brackets/README.md

 - Network has changed from server forwarding to 100% peer-to-peer!
 Blazing fast speeds (especially over LANs), and unlimited project sizes!

+- Check out [the new protocol](https://github.com/RationalCoding/multihack-wire) if you're wondering why it's so much faster!

 - General performance and quality improvements.

 ## Future Features